Watchmen: The Annotated Edition by Alan Moore

 Are all of these themes within the control of our watchmaker-authors?
 I suspect not.
-Famously, the character of Rorschach slipped out of Moore’s control: meant to be a caricature of a right-wing lunatic, Rorschach grows into much the most complex character as we explore the traumas that made him who he is and watch him deepen and change; think of the astonishing silent panel in chapter 10 wherein he plainly recognizes his own plight in that of his landlady and her children and ceases to threaten them.
-Moore and Gibbons themselves palpably come to admire Rorschach more, and to mute his worser tendencies, thus creating their most compelling character.
+Famously, the character of Rorschach slipped from Moore’s grasp: meant to be a caricature of a right-wing lunatic, Rorschach grows into the book’s most complex character as we explore the traumas that made him who he is and watch him deepen and change; think of the astonishing silent panel in chapter 10 where he plainly recognizes his own plight in that of his landlady and her children and ceases to threaten them.
+Moore and Gibbons themselves palpably come to admire Rorschach more and to mute his worser tendencies to create their most compelling character.